raminguyen/raminguyen/README.md

   <span style="color:#29ABE2;"><strong>My Current Job</strong></span>

-*I am a Machine Learning Fellow, Deputy Director of Machine Psychology, and Graduate Assistant in the Assessment & Planning Department.*
+*I am a Machine Learning Fellow and Deputy Director at Machine Psychology, and Graduate Assistant in the Assessment & Planning Department.*

 **What I accomplished so far with my team is:**